PPC Campaign Management: The Definitive Guide

 CTAs

-CTAs need to be compelling and there are several tested strategies that you can use to enhance them:
+These need to be compelling, action-oriented, and clearly state what they will gain by taking the desired action.
+Here are several tested strategies to enhance them:

 • Use power verbs (Enter, Jump in, Join, Try...)